Certified Training: Small Boxes are All You Need: Introduction

 \section{Introduction}

-As neural networks are increasingly deployed in safety-critical domains, formal robustness guarantees against adversarial examples \citep{BiggioCMNSLGR13,SzegedyZSBEGF13} are more important than ever.
+As neural networks are increasingly deployed in safety-critical domains, formal robustness guarantees against adversarial examples \citep{BiggioCMNSLGR13,SzegedyZSBEGF13} are becoming ever more important.
 However, despite significant progress, specialized training methods that improve certifiability at the cost of severely reduced accuracies are still required to obtain deterministic guarantees.

-Generally, both training and certification methods compute a network's reachable set given an input region defined by an adversary specification and a concrete input, by propagating a symbolic over-approximation of this region through the network \citep{SinghGMPV18,SinghGPV19,GowalDSBQUAMK18}.
-Depending on the method used for propagation, both the computational complexity and tightness of this approximation can vary widely.
-For certified training, an over-approximation of the worst-case loss is computed from this reachable set and then optimized \citep{MirmanGV18,ZhangCXGSLBH20,WongSMK18}.
-Surprisingly, the least precise propagation methods yield the highest certified accuracies as more precise methods induce significantly harder optimization problems \citep{JovanovicBBV21}.
+Given an input region defined by an adversary specification, both training and certification methods compute a network's reachable set by propagating a symbolic over-approximation of this region through the network \citep{SinghGMPV18,SinghGPV19,GowalDSBQUAMK18}.
+Depending on the propagation method, both the computational complexity and approximation-tightness can vary widely.
+For certified training, an over-approximation of the worst-case loss is computed from this reachable set and then optimized \citep{MirmanGV18,WongSMK18}.
+Surprisingly, the least precise propagation methods yield the highest certified accuracies as more precise methods induce harder optimization problems \citep{JovanovicBBV21}.
 However, the large approximation errors incurred by these imprecise methods lead to over-regularization and thus poor accuracy.
 Combining precise worst-case loss approximations and a tractable optimization problem is thus the core challenge of certified training.

-In this work, we tackle this challenge and propose a novel certified training method, \tool, \tooll, based on the following key insight: by propagating small but carefully selected subsets of the adversarial input region with imprecise methods (i.e., \boxd), we can obtain \emph{both} well behaved optimization problems and precise approximations of the worst case loss.
-This yields networks with complex neuron interactions, enabling higher standard and certified accuracies, while pointing to a new class of certified training methods with significantly reduced regularization. \tool, thus, achieves state-of-the-art standard \emph{and} certified accuracies on the \mnist, \cifar, and \TIN datasets, across all commonly used settings.
+In this work, we tackle this challenge and propose a novel certified training method, \tool, \tooll, based on the following key insight: by propagating small but carefully selected subsets of the adversarial input region with imprecise methods (i.e., \boxd), we can obtain \emph{both} well-behaved optimization problems and precise approximations of the worst-case loss.
+This yields less over-regularized networks, allowing \tool to improve on state-of-the-art certified defenses in terms of both standard \emph{and} certified accuracies across settings, thereby pointing to a new class of certified training methods.